Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 During your Poon Hill trek, you will stay in teahouses.
 The cost of the room ranges from USD 5 to 10, and you can bargain for a discount.

 If you trek to Poon Hill in January and February, you can choose from many teahouses because there are fewer tourists.
+The local hospitality during this off-season period is often more personalized and warm.

 However, during other seasons, when there are more trekkers, you usually need to book teahouses in advance; otherwise, you may not get a room.